Hows your website doing?

 To be honest, the size of the website or company doesn’t really matter.

-Here’s 7 website mistakes that small businesses make and how you can avoid them.
+Here’s 7 website mistakes that small businesses make.
+Be sure to avoid them.

 1. Don’t create a boring website!